-5.1.6.16.2.6 Power Saving for CAP
+1.6.16.2.6 Power Saving for CAP

-In the wireless transmission, the BCF frame must be transmitted periodically.
-The BCF frame is used in the STA to detect the CAP and obtain the basic information on the CAP.
+The BCF frame will be transmitted periodically by CAP.
+The BCF frame is used for STA to detect the CAP and obtain the basic information on the CAP.
 The BCF interval can be configured through the network.
 The BCF interval range is up to 65535ms.
-The physical frame length usually is constant as scenarios is settled down.
 The higher value of BCF interval will increase the energy efficiency of CAP.
 If there is no data to transfer in the network, CAP may enter hibernation mode after sending one physical frame which contains BCF to allow terminal to join the network or request to access network.
-Following by one physical frame to allow terminal to join the network or request to access network.
-Also, the hibernating CAP is ready to receive RA PN in every RA channel.
-The period of physical frames containing RA channel can be configured.
-In practice, the typical BCF interval is 100 ms to reduce the access latency.
-Therefore, the hibernation rate can be about 99.5%.
+Also, the hibernating CAP is ready to receive RA PN in RACH in the frame.
+In CA mode, CAP will send BCF on all CCs it supports.

-5.1.6.17 System configuration parameters
+1.6.17 System configuration parameters